 Last week I was all about the pie.
 Pie is delicious and amazing.
 This week I need to clean some of that out of my system.
 I chose to do that with juicing.
 A delicious juice cleanse to remove all that sugar and carbs.
-Just like all my other recipe posts I will ramble about about what I think about the recipe and then give the recipe.
+Just like all my other recipe posts, I will ramble about what I think about the recipe and then give the recipe.
 Everyone should feel free to slide down to the recipes and skip the ramblings.
 I have learned a few things about juicing and about myself through juicing.
 Those things are:

 - I care more about feeling good then if wellness works

 - Sometimes aches and pains are part of the process

 - Equipment matters